vhscom/fetch-inject/README.md

 ## Background

-This library implements Fetch Injection, a performance optimization technique for [managing asynchronous dependencies](https://hackcabin.com/post/managing-async-dependencies-javascript/).
+This library implements a performance optimization technique known as _Fetch Injection_ for [managing async dependencies with JavaScript](https://hackcabin.com/post/managing-async-dependencies-javascript/).
 It also works for stylesheets too, and was designed to be extensible for _any_ resource type which can be loaded using [`fetch`](https://devdocs.io/dom-fetch/).

 Use Fetch Inject to dynamically import page resources such as JS and CSS in parallel (even across the network), and load them into your page in a desired sequence.